hhuebert/sobotify/README.md

 In this folder sobotify will store all motion and speech data by default.

 ### Vosk
 For speech recognition sobotify uses Vosk.
-Depending on the language you want to use, you have to download the apporiate language model.
+Depending on the language you want to use, you have to download the approriate language model.
 * Create at first a directory in your %USERPROFILE%\.sobotify\vosk\models to store the models
 * Download models from https://alphacephei.com/vosk/models,
-* unpack them, rename the folder to e.g. "english or "german"
+* unpack them and rename the folder to "english or "german"
-* copy them to folders to the directory %USERPROFILE%\.sobotify\vosk\models (e.g. the README file of the english model can then be found at %USERPROFILE%\.sobotify\vosk\models\english\README) If you copy them to a different location, then provide the path to sobotify with the option vosk_model_path (e.g. --vosk_model_path %userprofile%\Downloads\vosks\models)
+* copy the folders to the directory %USERPROFILE%\.sobotify\vosk\models (e.g. the README file of the english model can then be found at %USERPROFILE%\.sobotify\vosk\models\english\README) If you copy them to a different location, then provide the path to sobotify with the option vosk_model_path (e.g. --vosk_model_path %userprofile%\Downloads\vosks\models)